lundstrj/mailbox/README.md

 ```

 ### Main loop
-The main loop continuously samples (the frequence can be configured in `settings.yaml`) the attached sensors and checks if the past x samples (this can be configured in `settings.yaml`) can be considered a mail delivery or not. <br>
+The main loop continuously samples (the frequency can be configured in `settings.yaml`) the attached sensors and checks if the past x samples (this can be configured in `settings.yaml`) can be considered a mail delivery or not. <br>
 If a mail delivery is detected, the Pico will send a message to the Home Assistant server, ping the ntfy.sh service and blink the onboard LED and buzz the buzzer (assuming there is one connected)
 The system will then enter a sleep mode for a set amount of time before starting the main loop again (this is to save power) when the user resets the mailbox (by holding the reset button for up to 10 seconds).

 Since mail presence in the mailbox is a binary state, it makes little sense to continue to monitor the mailbox after a mail delivery has been detected.

 ### Determining if mail has been delivered in the last x samples
-Since the main loop isn't very interesting on it's own, here is the logic for determining if mail has been delivered in the last x samples.
+Since the main loop isn't very interesting on its own, here is the logic for determining if mail has been delivered in the last x samples.
 ```python
 def check_if_mail_has_been_delivered(list_of_samples: list) -> bool:
     """